 Real-World Examples

-- Survival player with multiple worlds: ~4–6 GB
+- Survival player, with many worlds: approximately 4-6 GB

-- Mobile player with a few worlds: ~1 GB
+- Mobile player that has a couple of worlds: ~1 GB

 Pros & Cons of Minecraft’s Storage Size